 Paul Adler doesn’t mince words when he discusses the demise of our natural environment.
 “We are already over the climate-change cliff,” he writes.
 “We need to find a way to mobilize a massive, sustained green R&D effort and drive the resulting new technologies into widespread use and abandon many economic assets that are environmentally unsustainable and get us all to change our living habits…and achieve all this in time to avert the collapse of ecological and social systems.”

 Adler has been focused on the impact of climate change for many years, systematically evaluating its implications as an expert in organizational theory.
-“In my scholarly work, I explore the insights organizational theory can offer in helping us address society’s biggest problems,” said Adler, Harold Qunton Chair of Business Policy, Professor of Management and Organization, Sociology and Environmental Studies at USC Marshall professor of management and organization.”
+“In my scholarly work, I explore the insights organizational theory can offer in helping us address society’s biggest problems,” said Adler, Harold Quinton Chair of Business Policy, Professor of Management and Organization, Sociology and Environmental Studies at USC Marshall.

 One of these big problems is climate change.
 Adler forecasts that within two decades, the social landscape will shift.
 “There will be wars over resources, land lost to oceans, migrants in flight,” he said.
 “How are we going to deal with that?”